 Meanwhile, Harding wasn’t above trying to exploit the crime and her notoriety herself.
 However, an attempted movie career was dead in the water from the beginning.
 Kerrigan even succumbed to the temptation years later, appearing on a talk show with Harding to promote herself.

-In 2003, about a year after fighting in a "celebrity boxing" event, Harding made her professional boxing debut.
+In 2003, about a year after fighting in a “celebrity boxing” event, Harding made her professional boxing debut.
+Her story was the subject of the 2017 film I, Tonya.